 2. Be open to amendments

 You may be surprised to learn that how you perceived a situation or issue is different from how it is in reality.
-If you find that this is the case in talking to your employee, then flex your manager muscles by showing some humility and adaptability and amend your review.
+Are there challenges to the role that you were unaware of?
+Are interpersonal issues with other members of staff hampering performance?
+If you find that this is the case when talking to your employee, show some humility and adaptability and amend your review.

 3. It’s just business – don’t make it personal